akshayrao96/t4-cicd/dev-docs/reports/weekly/weekly-report-2024-10-26.md

 - Chin: Our productivity seem to increase a bit following previous change in approach.
 - Akshay: Teamwork is good, our meetings are shorter since everyone knows their tasks and everything going on
 - Akshay: Communication is effective.
 I was able to get quick and to the point feedback with my tasks
+- Lin: Assigning tasks based on use cases works well because it lets us focus on our own work and cuts down on the need to check in with each other.

 # What did not work this week?

 - Jason: adjusting to the new requirement increase the amount of workload for each individual.
 - Chin: some of the team members are caught up by other courses workload hence we wont be able to maintain production after code walk 2
 - Chin: To continue improve test coverage when developing our code.
 - Akshay: Using IDE based formatter (autopep8) but it doesn't seem to be consistent throughout the team.
 Creates merge conflicts unnecessarily.
+- Lin: Didn’t include unit tests—should've allocate more time to finish this part.

 # Design updates

 Design docs added